Dermarolling: Literally Everything You Need to Know (B&As Inside)

 However, you will most certainly want some numbing cream for anything above 1.0 mm, since that needle length will draw blood via pinpoint bleeding.

-If you use numbing cream, make sure to completely wipe if off BEFORE you start rolling!
-Different creams will have different guidelines, so make sure to follow the rules the manufacture provides.
+If you use numbing cream, follow the instructions the manufacture provides, and make sure to completely wipe if off BEFORE you start rolling!
+Numb Master Cream (5% Lidocaine) is great option.

 Begin dermarolling! :O